flxbe/villages/GUI.md

 #### `onDidMount`

 This is called after the widget was added to the DOM.
-If a widget is added to a parent, whichc is not yet on the DOM, the method will not be called.
+If a widget is added to a parent, which is not yet on the DOM, the method will not be called.
 After adding the root widget to the DOM, the event is propagated to all children.